Welcome to my Site

 - location Notre Dame, Indiana, USA

 - job University Professor

-Born in South Africa, Dr. Moosa earned his MA (1989) and PhD (1995) from the University of Cape Town.
-Prior to that he took the `alimiyya degree in Islamic and Arabic studies from Darul Ulum Nadwatul `Ulama, one of India’s foremost Islamic seminaries in the city of Lucknow, Uttar Pradesh.
-He also has a BA degree from Kanpur University, and a postgraduate diploma in journalism from the City University in London.
+Born in South Africa, I earned my MA (1989) and PhD (1995) from the University of Cape Town.
+Prior to that I took the ʿĀlimiyya degree in Islamic and Arabic studies from Darul ʿUlum Nadwatul ʿUlama, one of India’s foremost Islamic seminaries in the city of Lucknow, Uttar Pradesh.
+I also have a BA degree from Kanpur University, and a postgraduate diploma in journalism from the City University in London.

-He contributes regularly to the op-ed pages of the New York Times, Atlanta-Journal Constitution, The Boston Review and several international publications and is frequently invited to comment on global Islamic affairs.
-Currently he is completing a book titled Muslim Self Revived: Ethics, Rights and Technology after Empire.
-He is also working on another book, titled Between Right and Wrong: Debating Muslim Ethics.
-In these writings Moosa explores some of the major challenges that confront a tradition-in-the making like Islam , in a rapidly changing world.
-Moosa examines the way religious traditions encounter modernity and in the process generating new conceptions of history, culture and ethics.
+I contribute regularly to the op-ed pages of the Washington Post, New York Times, Atlanta-Journal Constitution, The Boston Review and several international publications and am frequently invited to comment on global Islamic affairs.
+Currently I am working on a few books.
+One is a short book addressing the contemporary crisis of Islam, addressed to a general audience.
+Two other academic titles are in the work: Muslim Self Revived: Ethics, Rights and Technology after Empire; the second is Between Right and Wrong: Debating Muslim Ethics.
+In these writings I explore some of the major challenges that confront a tradition-in-the making like Islam , in a rapidly changing world.
+I examine the way religious traditions encounter modernity and in the process generating new conceptions of history, culture and ethics.